ThinkDataEd/student/docs/unit1/essential.md

 ###**<u>[Lesson 16: Categorical Associations](lesson16.md)</u>**
 A two-way table is a summary of the association/relationship between two categorical variables.
-Joint relative frequencies answer questions of the form "what proportion of the people/objects had *this* value on the first variable and *this* value on the second?"
+Joint relative frequencies answer questions like "What proportion of the people/objects had *this* value on the first variable and *this* value on the second?"

 ###**<u>[Lesson 17: Interpreting Two-Way Tables](lesson17.md)</u>**